MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/c-runtime-error-r6025.md

  This error is caused by calling a virtual function in an abstract base class through a pointer which is created by a cast to the type of the derived class, but is actually a pointer to the base class.
 This can occur when casting from a **void**<strong>\*</strong> to a pointer to a class when the **void**<strong>\*</strong> was created during the construction of the base class.

- For more information, see the [Microsoft support](http://go.microsoft.com/fwlink/p/?linkid=75220) website.